First Steps (1947 film)

 First Steps is a 1947 short documentary film about the treatment of children with disabilities.
 Produced for the United Nations Department of Economic and Social Affairs of the United Nations by Frederic House Inc., the film was distributed by the National Film Board of Canada.
-First Steps, directed by Leo Seltzer, won the Documentary Short Subject Oscar at the 20th Academy Awards in 1948 for the United Nations Division of Films and Visual Education.
+First Steps, directed by Leo Seltzer and written by Al Wasserman, won the Documentary Short Subject Oscar at the 20th Academy Awards in 1948 for the United Nations Division of Films and Visual Education.

 Synopsis

 In 1947, disease, accidents, crime, war, and other anti-social forces ravage young children crippled by paralysis.
 Occupational therapy for children takes the form of both play and work.
 Specialists set up a training program designed to give the children practice in the handling of toys, hobby materials, tools and utensils.
 The program proves to be transforming as it helps them cope with their disabilities.

 With care and attention from adults, the children ultimately demonstrate how they can become normal citizens, useful to themselves and to society.
 One of the children from the program is able to show his parents that he has learned to walk.
 First, he is can simply move his legs, then after a regimen of walking exercises, he stands and finally takes his first unaided steps, able to eventually walk alone down a crowded city street.